gophercloud/gophercloud/CONTRIBUTING.md

 users are more likely to be integrated quickly.

-Lastly, if you're seeking to optimize a particular operation, you should try to demonstrate a negative performance impact - perhaps using go's inbuilt [benchmark capabilities](http://dave.cheney.net/2013/06/30/how-to-write-benchmarks-in-go).
+Lastly, if you're seeking to optimize a particular operation, you should try to demonstrate a negative performance impact - perhaps using Go's inbuilt [benchmark capabilities](http://dave.cheney.net/2013/06/30/how-to-write-benchmarks-in-go).

 ### 5. Working on a new feature